jrroosevelt/VS2PCG/VS2PCG_glossary.md

 *Equipment can never be on a face-down character.
 If an effect would attempt to do this, ignore that part of the effect.*

 ^Source: [^UDE ^Blog](https://www.upperdeckblog.com/2019/07/vs-system-2pcg-card-errata-and-rules-changes-july-2019/)

+---
+As of the 2021 Rules Update, Equipment no longer gra

 # Eternal
 If this character would leave play, you may put them into their owner's hand instead.